 Daytime activities give way to nighttime action as foodies and revelers hit the streets, scoping out new menu additions at restaurants, jockeying for views at the riverside clubs or catching up-and-coming local musicians or dancing to a DJ.

-Mill Street and Radcliffe Street
+Where: Main Street and Cotton Street

 On the First Friday of every month, businesses in the historic Bristol shopping district stay open late and offer discounts, specials and giveaways.